Flowserve: Educational services

 Over the years, Flowserve has extended their training centers in every region of the global market with main training centers in each region: Irving, Texas for North America, Etten-Leur, The Netherlands for Europe-Middle East-Africa, Rio de Janeiro, Brazil for Latin America, and Singapore for Asia Pacific.
 These main training locations are all equipped with classrooms, static power labs with complete pumping systems, and specialized practical training material.
-Besides the regular training offers, Educational Services takes pride in their support for customer specific training development supported by their own global development team.
+Besides the regular training offers, Educational Services offers customer specific training development supported by their own global development team.
 Besides these main training locations, each region also has multiple satellite training locations to serve students from around the world.
-The latest count is an astonishing 25 training locations worldwide, with 26 employees ready to serve students and still growing.
+There are currently 25 training locations worldwide consisting of 26 employees.

 Environmental efforts

 To support the Hurricane Katrina disaster relief, Flowserve donated $50,000 and matched up to $50,000 in employee donations to the Red Cross.